FelixOnline/v2/content/articles/2013-10-25-wth-is-nanowrimo.md

 subtitle: >
   Keir Little thinks that you should know
 date: "2013-10-25 00:12:31 +0100"

 # Attributes from Felix Online V1
 id: "3924"
 old_path: /books/3924/wth-is-nanowrimo
 aliases:
  - /books/3924/wth-is-nanowrimo
+imported: true
+comments:
+ - Heather I love your Emerson quote  Every artist was first an amtuaer   A friend who also attended the conference and I were just talking about that subject  In any creative endeavor periods of verbal selfflagellation are inevitable  When I was painting we called it  the Uglies   That term still works in my writing  I force myself to work through it  Writing everyday with occasional exceptions is a rule  I put pen to paper or fingertips to keys for at least an hour  That usually turns into two or four  My mantra is  Just do it  By the way I used that term before NikiJan Im so glad  You are on my list of authors to ask for an iinvretew  Its a short list thus far but a list nonetheless   With the storm and power outage we just had our power was just restored at noon today I had extra reading time much by candlelight and flashlight since I couldnt use computer or many other things  It would be wonderful to be able to read more during the ho

 # Article Taxonomies
 categories:
  - books
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true